manonet/typing/src/intl/docs/TRANSLATION_GUIDE.md

 ### Synonyms

 By translating "repeating" content, like `site.keywords`, please use your imagination or a synonym dictionary.
 If your language does not contain as many synonyms as many exist in English, e.g. "lesson, practice, course, tutorial", please use something similar, which fits the topic, something which people may search for on your language.
 If you translate a "collection" like `site.keywords`, please try not to use the same word twice, rather a word which may not a right translation, but a good fit for the overall topic.

-### Technical

-Because of maintainability reasons, I try to keep the amount strings limited.
-This leads to a programmatical combination of words, like "left" and "hand" and "index finger" becomes "left hand left index finger".
-Please pay attention if you see {curly brackets} in the strings because they indicate a placeholder of a different string or value.